Subscribe to Fresh

 Fresh from the Great Lakes News Collaborative

-The Great Lakes News Collaborative includes Bridge Michigan; Circle of Blue; Great Lakes Now at Detroit Public Television; and Michigan Radio, Michigan’s NPR News Leader.
-We work together to produce news and information about the impact of climate change, pollution, and aging infrastructure on the Great Lakes and drinking water.
+Bridge Michigan, Circle of Blue, Great Lakes Now at Detroit Public Television, Michigan Public and The Narwhal work together to report on the most pressing threats to the Great Lakes region’s water.
 This independent journalism is supported by the Charles Stewart Mott Foundation.
 Find all the work here.

 In the News